mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   **Clear Mattermost Contents**

-  The following command clears the contents of mattermost, preserving only those directories and their contents.
+  The following command clears the contents of the ``mattermost`` folder, preserving only the specified directories and their contents.
 You should first modify the last part to ``xargs echo rm -r`` to verify what will be executed.

   If you store TLSCert/TLSKey files or other information within your ``/opt/mattermost`` folder, you should add ``-o -path mattermost/yourFolderHere`` to the below command or you will have to manually copy the TLSCert/TLSKey files from the backup into the new install.